smallbasic/smallbasic.github.io/_build/pages/vade_syntax.markdown

     keywords.

 [^4]: This is in contrast to many older BASICs.
 The *Commodore BASIC*
-    shipped with the honorable C64, for example, allowed identifiers of arbitrary length, but used only the first two letters for
+    shipped with the honourable C64, for example, allowed identifiers of arbitrary length, but used only the first two letters for
     resolution: and were considered to refer to the same variable.